kamesh14151/kamesh14151/README.md

 # Hi there, I'm Kamesh Ravichandran 👋

-### 2nd Year CSE (AIML) Student · Freelancer & Developer · Founder of AJ STUDIOZ
+### 2nd Year CSE (AIML) · Freelance Developer · Founder of AJ STUDIOZ

-I'm a Computer Science student specializing in AI & ML at Sona College of Technology, Salem.
-I love building clean, modern web applications and real-world tools.
-From beginner projects to full-stack products — always learning, always shipping. 🚀
+I'm a Computer Science student specializing in AI & ML at Sona College of Technology, Salem, with hands-on experience building full-stack web applications and real-world products.

+Beyond academics, I run **AJ STUDIOZ** — a dev studio where I take on freelance projects ranging from business websites and landing pages to complete web applications with payment integrations and AI-powered automation workflows (n8n).

+Always learning, always shipping. 🚀

 ---